MicrosoftDocs/windows-itpro-docs/windows/deployment/update/fod-and-lang-packs.md

 ## Version specific information for Features on Demand and language packs

 Windows 11, version 22H2, and later clients use on-premises Unified Update Platform (UUP) updates with WSUS and Microsoft Configuration Manager.
 These clients don't need to use **Specify settings for optional component installation and component repair** for FoDs and language packs since the content is available in WSUS due to on-premises UUP.
+The policy was modified starting in Windows 11, version 24H2 to remove the unneeded options.<!--8914508-->

 For Windows 10, version 2004 through Windows 11, version 21H2, clients can't download FoDs or language packs when **Specify settings for optional component installation and component repair** is set to Windows Update and **Specify source service for specific classes of Windows Updates** ([SetPolicyDrivenUpdateSourceFor<FeatureUpdates/QualityUpdates>](/windows/client-management/mdm/policy-csp-update#setpolicydrivenupdatesourceforfeatureupdates)) for either feature or quality updates is set to WSUS.
 If you need this content, you can set **Specify settings for optional component installation and component repair** to Windows Update and then either:
 - Change the source selection for feature and quality updates to Windows Update